sailor27/react-taproom/GUIDE.md

  * npm run lint
  * npm run lint-fix

 4. Set up index.jsx with hash router and HMR.
-Create more components.
-Create component tree.

-5. Set up App component with Switch.
+Set up App component with Switch.
+Create Keg List component.
 Test routing between components.

-7. Wireframe style of components
+5. Create data model component and iterate data into the view.

 6. Create data model component and iterate data into the view.

+7. Wireframe style of components.

 8. Refine style of components and resolve issues.